Noise induced transition in Josephson junction with second harmonic: Abstract

 \section{Abstract}

-We show a noise induced transition in Josephson junction with first as well as second harmonic.
-A periodically modulated multiplicative coloured noise can stabilise an unstable configuration in such a system.
-The stabilisation of the unstable configuration has been captured in the effective potential of the system obtained by integrating out the high frequency components of the noise.
-Numerical analysis has been done to confirm the prediction from the analytical calculation.
+{ We show a noise induced transition in Josephson junction with fundamental as well as second harmonic.
+A periodically modulated multiplicative colored noise can stabilize an unstable configuration in such a system.
+The stabilization of the unstable configuration has been captured in the effective potential of the system obtained by integrating out the high frequency components of the noise.
+This is a classical approach to understand the stability of an unstable configuration due to the presence of such stochasticity in the system and our numerical analysis confirms the prediction from the analytical calculation. \PACS{ {PACS-key}{discribing text of that key} \and {PACS-key}{discribing text of that key} } }